Blizzeq/firebase-budget/README.md

 # Budget-App

-App for managing your budgets
+An app to manage your budgets

 ## Demo